shengyuan-lu/ICS-Web-Crawler/README.md

+# ICS-Web-Crawler
-# Web Crawler For UCI ICS Websites
+Web Crawler For UCI ICS Websites

 ## Capabilities
 - Find unique pages on the UC Irvine School of Computer Science server.